 Body Parts is directed by UCLA Professor and award-winning filmmaker Kristy Guevara-Flanagan The film features actresses such as Jane Fonda and Rosanna Arquette, who share about the pressure they have faced with taking their clothes off on set.
 The film also explores the world of intimacy coordinators who help prepare the actors for their scenes with nudity and simulated sex to ensure they feel safe during the process.
 The role of an intimacy coordinator is a new crew position in the industry, resulting from efforts to correct wrongdoings of the past brought to light largely through the “Me Too” and “Times Up” movements.

 “It feels so surreal to be able to take all the technical and creative skills I learned throughout the documentary track with Helen and directly apply it to working with her on Body Parts.
 I feel very lucky to have been able to join a team of creative, thoughtful, and talented women in film right after graduation and especially on a documentary that feels so topically and thematically relevant and important today.”

 CSULB Alum and former Creative Nonfiction Student, Research and Clearance Assistant on “Body Parts”

-Read more about Body Parts and its upcoming world premiere on the Tribeca Film Festival website, Variety Magazine, Vogue Magazine, Filmmaker Magazine, Indie Wire, Nylon, Hyperallergic, The Villager (AMNY), and an interview with director Kristy Guevara-Flanagan by Austin B. Media.
+Read more about Body Parts and its upcoming world premiere on the Tribeca Film Festival website, Variety Magazine, Vogue Magazine, Filmmaker Magazine, Nylon, Hyperallergic, The Villager (AMNY), and an interview with director Kristy Guevara-Flanagan by Austin B. Media.
 The Film & Electronic Arts Department congratulates Helen on this incredible achievement!